helm/charts/stable/centrifugo/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Centrifugo chart and their default values.
+The following table lists the configurable parameters of the Centrifugo chart and their default values.

 | Parameter                  | Description                           | Default                                                   |
 | -------------------------- | ------------------------------------- | --------------------------------------------------------- |